kanutron/AssistantAI/README.md

 AssistantAI can be extended by the user or by other packages, providing servers, endpoints, prompt templates and credentials placeholders, defined in Sublime Settings files, in JSON.

+# Privacy warning

+Selected code may be sent to the remote and third party API servers for processing (i.e.: OpenAI, see below), so make sure you have the necessary permissions to do so.

 # Usage

 Once installed, invoke `AssistantAI` from the command palette, select a prompt from the presented list and follow it's flow.